 Signs and symptoms of Tay-Sachs disease

 Babies with infantile Tay-Sachs disease appear healthy at birth.
 But by the time they are 6 months old, their development is slowing.
 They gradually lose power and movement in their limbs, and gradually lose their vision.
 Over time the children regress in other ways, losing the power of speech and many other functions.
 Most children with infantile Tay-Sachs disease die before getting to school age.

 For those with late-onset Tay-Sachs disease, things move more slowly.
 The early signs are usually things like clumsiness and muscle weakness.

 Screening for Tay-Sachs disease

-In Australia there are community genetics screening programs for people of Ashkenazi Jewish heritage, who have a one in 25 likelihood of being carrying a faulty HEXA gene.
+In Australia, there are genetics screening programs offered for high school students of Ashkenazi Jewish heritage, who have a one in 25 likelihood of being carrying a faulty HEXA gene.
 The screening is not perfect and will pick up only the most common problems with the HEXA gene.
 If your heritage puts you at risk of being a carrier of Tay-Sachs disease, talk to your doctor.

 Diagnosis of Tay-Sachs disease

 Tay-Sachs disease may be diagnosed following a clinical examination or by performing biochemical and/or genetic testing on a blood sample.